 - Minnesota Statutes, Session Laws and Rules

-An information session for students interested in Fall 2018 and Spring 2019 clinics will be held on Monday, March 12th at 12:30pm in MSL 244.
-Pizza will be served.
-Clinic faculty, staff, and students will be present to share information and answer questions.
-Attendance at an information session is recommended, but not required for application.
-If you are unable to attend and have questions, please feel free to contact Kerry Conboy, Kerry.Conboy@stthomas.edu.
+Join us for an info session on Monday, February 18th at 12:30pm in MSL 235.
+Clinic faculty, staff, and students will be available to answer questions.
+If you are unable to join us and have questions, please feel free contact Kerry Conboy at (651) 962-4941 or Kerry.Conboy@stthomas.edu.